XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Finance expert

-• No Islamic (swap-free) accounts available
+• No Islamic (swap-free) accounts or dedicated crypto services

 TDTD